kent-lee/deviantart-scraper/README.md

   -l               list current settings
   -s SAVE_DIR      set save directory path
   -a  [ID ...]     add artist ids
-  -d all [ID ...]  delete artist ids
-  -c all [ID ...]  clear artists update info
-  -t THREADS       set the number of threads
+  -d all [ID ...]  delete artist ids and their directories -c all [ID ...]  clear artists update info and their directories -t THREADS       set the number of threads
   -r               run program